In December 2017, The ELC purchased an 18 acre field on the Gower Peninsular in South Wales.

 The success of our endeavours will be measured by well managed businesses, increases in biodiversity and wildlife, and people contributing healthy produce for the local community

 The ELC is currently researching the best route to seek planning permission for the smallholdings and will include understanding One Planet Development policy in this research.

 The land at Furzehill is good quality land and not marginal.
-We talk about marginal land in our publicity because we believe we can sometimes take on land that is perceived to be marginal because of intensive growing methods, and improve it using ecological methods.
+We talk about marginal land in our publicity because we believe we can sometimes take on land that is perceived to be marginal and improve it using ecological methods.

 We will be looking after the hedges, allowing them to grow out where that is relevant, and planting extra shelter belts for visual and weather purposes, where necessary.

 You can read about our open application process here.

 Where all other things are equal and criteria are met, we will give weight to applications from people with pre-existing local connections over those from further away.
 As a cooperative we believe strongly in equality and our recruitment process for new tenants for our farms looks at their passion and capability to do a good job building an ecological small farm business above all else.

 Each holding must provide a minimum of one full-time-equivalent worker.
 Each holding may use volunteers or trainees as additional labour at certain times.

 If you are a local resident and have a concern that hasn’t been raised, please contact email@example.com or on 01273 766 672.